zzzprojects/EntityFramework-Extensions/docs/pages/api/delete-from-query.md

 {% endhighlight %}

 ## Purpose
-`Deleting` entities using `SaveChanges` normally require to load them first in the `ChangeTracker`.
+`Deleting` entities using `SaveChanges` normally requires to load them first in the `ChangeTracker`.
 These additional round-trips are often not necessary.

-`DeleteFromQuery` give you access to directly execute a `DELETE` statement in the database and provide a **HUGE** performance improvement.
+`DeleteFromQuery` gives you access to directly execute a `DELETE` statement in the database and provide a **HUGE** performance improvement.

 ## Performance Comparisons